Spot fraud to stop fraud

 These calls and messages may appear to come from legitimate companies — but they’re far from it.
 They might suggest a delivery company is holding a parcel for you and they’ll only deliver it once you’ve paid a fee.
 Or that you can have early access to the vaccine at a cost.
 Don’t fall for it — these scams will leave you out-of-pocket.

 Cold calls about your pensions or investments

 You might hear from a stranger claiming that they can guarantee you higher returns than your current savings.
-They might suggest they can help you access your pension before 55.
+They might suggest they can help you access your pension before the age of 55.
 Or they may offer you a so-called ‘free pensions review’.